 Our main produce includes

-We purchased the farm in late 2002- it was a case of love at first sight.
+We purchased the farm in late 2002.
 It had been an operating dairy for about 140 years until 1999 when it ceased operations.
 Although it was in need of TLC, we are blessed with good red river soil on the flats, rising to clay/shale ridges and steeper hill country.
 A useful mix of land on 110acres to pursue our dream of farming biodynamically.

-The icing on the cake for us however is that we front the beautiful Williams River,a healthy riverine landscape providing access to permanent clean water, swimming holes and fishing for bass and mullet.It is a lovely river and a strong part of the culture of Dungog Shire.
+The farm fronts the beautiful Williams River,a healthy riverine landscape providing access to permanent clean water, swimming holes and fishing for bass and mullet.It is a lovely river and a strong part of the culture of Dungog Shire.

 We have been gradually changing the landscape of our farm to establish greater biodiversity in the nature of the place which we believe encourages the overall health of soil, plants, birds and animals.This has meant extensive tree belt plantings, sowing diverse pasture species and of course employing only natural, organic/biodynamic methods of farm fertilisation and weed/pest control.